-I am a Junior Research Fellow in the History of the British Army, based at Queens’ College in Cambridge.
-I am affiliated with the Cambridge Centre for Geopolitics and the National Army Museum, which has generously sponsored my fellowship.
-My research interests include military music, duelling and honour among army officers, and the broader connections between war, society, and geopolitics in the long eighteenth century.
+I am the Pratt Fellow in History at Memorial University in Newfoundland, Canada.
+I previously worked as the National Army Museum Research Fellow at the University of Cambridge in England.
+My research interests include military music, duelling and honour among British army officers, and the broader connections between war and society in the eighteenth and early nineteenth centuries.

-I recently submitted a DPhil dissertation on military music during the French Revolutionary and Napoleonic Wars at the University of Oxford.
-I previously completed an MPhil degree in Modern British History with a dissertation on honour, duelling, and courts-martial in the late Georgian British army.
-An Associate Fellow of the Higher Education Academy, I worked as a Visiting Lecturer at the University of Hertfordshire in 2021.
-I am also a Trustee of the Society for Army Historical Research.
-I have published several peer-reviewed articles and discussed my research widely in the media, appearing twice on the BBC’s hit family history show “Who Do You Think You Are?”
-You can find out more information about my research and publications by browsing this website.
-Feel free to follow me on Twitter @1812andallthat.
+I completed a DPhil thesis on British military music during the French Revolutionary and Napoleonic Wars at the University of Oxford in 2022.
+The resulting research, which is being published as a book, has been awarded the André Corvisier Prize by the International Commission of Military History and the Pollard Prize by the Institute for Historical Research.
+An Associate Fellow of the Higher Education Academy, I have worked as a Visiting Lecturer at the University of Hertfordshire and served as a Trustee of the Society for Army Historical Research.
+I have also published several scholarly articles and discussed my research widely in the media, appearing twice on the BBC’s hit family history show “Who Do You Think You Are?”
+You can find out more information about my research and publications by browsing this website and exploring the blog.

 – Eamonn O’Keeffe